 If you take your dog camping, don’t leave your dog for long periods.

-Pretty blunt, right?
-But it’s essential!
 Even though people are camping in nature, the last thing they want to deal with is the remnants of your dog.
-Please pick up your dog’s bathroom excrements, so no one else has to deal with them later.
+Please pick up your dog’s bathroom excrements so no one else has to deal with them later.
 Just yesterday, we visited a state park where we had to walk right next to dog feces.
 It was gross, and it stunk so bad.
 The owner did not have the decency to pick it up.

-While this has already been mentioned above, it’s imperative to remember.
-Your dog needs to be on a leash when going for walks, as well as when just hanging around the tent or cabin.
+Again, it’s imperative to remember – always keep your dog on a leash when going for walks, as well as hanging around the tent or cabin.
 There is no reason that your dog should ever be roaming around the campground.

 Now that you know the top tips for taking your dog camping, it’s time to start planning!
 You and your dog(s) are going to have such a wonderful camping experience.

 Do you have any other tips for taking your dog camping?